7.1 Faculty Development Statement of Philosophy

 - To provide an opportunity for supervised internships for faculty with unusual educational or leadership potential which could enhance a faculty member's career development.

-7.2 Office of Faculty Enhancement
+7.2 Office of Faculty Excellence

-The mission of the Office of Faculty Enhancement (OFE) is to support all faculty members in teaching, research, and service and to facilitate growth of a university culture that champions innovation, the use of technology, cooperation, and ongoing professional development and research.
+The mission of the Office of Faculty Excellence (OFE) is to support all faculty members in teaching, research, and service and to facilitate growth of a university culture that champions innovation, the use of technology, cooperation, and ongoing professional development and research.

 The OFE provides the following services to the faculty community: